PotatoMania/mq-quad-system-builder/README.md

 Nothing special, just scripts to build a system image for MQ Quad.

 Working progress.
-Now ArchLinux boots on MQ Quad
+Now ArchLinux boots on MQ Quad.

+## What you can find here for the moment

+- instructions, scripts and code to build a bootable u-boot(2023.10-rc3)
+- a simple device tree for linux-6.5

+Status:

+- Mainline u-boot boots.
+- Mainline linux boots, no video output(no HDMI driver).

 ## How to use